DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

-And then there was the bizarre unseemly visualization created by Kiva’s own programmers titled ‘Intercontinental Ballistic Microfinance’.[^6] In this four-and-a-half minute animation, Kiva shows a five year history of funding activity set to the tune of Tchaikovsky’s famous 1812 Overture.
+And then there was the bizarre unseemly visualization created by Kiva’s own programmers titled ‘Intercontinental Ballistic Microfinance’.[^6] In this four-and-a-half minute animation, Kiva shows a five year history of funding activity set to the tune of Tchaikovsky’s 1812 Overture.
 If you don’t know the history of the song, this famous war score was written to commemorate Russia’s defense of its homeland from Napoleon.
 In the animation depicting a world map, loans coming from the Global